caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *int*, *optional*, *default = 0*

     Speed-up deconvolution by splitting each channel into a number of subimages, which are deconvolved in parallel.
 This parameter sets the number of subimages as follows.
 If set to 1 no parallel deconvolution is performed.
 If set to 0 the number of subimages is the same as the number of CPUs used by the line worker (see "ncpu" parameter above).
 If set to a number > 1 , the number of subimages is greater than or equal to the one requested by the user.

+  **wscl_beam**

+    *seq*, *optional*, *default = 0, 0, 0*

+    Set Bmaj,Bmin,PA of the beam to be used for restoring the clean components.
+The units are arcsec for Bmaj and Bmin, degrees for PA.
+Bmaj and Bmin are FWHM.
+The default values of [0, 0, 0] mean that WSClean chooses the restoring beam based on a 2d Gaussian fit to the dirty beam.

   **casa_thr**